-- 2.1 Factories must have a written policy specifying the youngest age for hired workers to ensure compliance with the child labour provisions in this ESC.
-The policy shall be effectively communicated to all workers. - 2.2 Factories must comply with all applicable laws governing minimum working age: - If set below 15, then no one under the age of 15 is permitted to work other than in accordance with the exceptions allowed by the ILO and national law. - If set at 15, then no one under 15 is permitted to work; and - If set above 15, then no one under the age established by law may work in the factory. - 2.3 Factories must comply with all laws and regulations applicable to young workers (under the age of 18 but above minimum working age).
-This includes the number of overtime hours, hazardous and/or night work, annual medical checkups, apprentice or vocational training, and taking all necessary precautions to ensure young workers are protected from working conditions likely to endanger their health, safety or welfare.
+- 2.1 Factories must not engage in or support the use of child labour.
+This applies to workers directly employed by the factory or any third party providing raw materials, components, labour or services to the factory.
+Factories must have a written policy to this effect, which shall be effectively communicated to all workers. - 2.2 Factories must comply with all applicable laws governing minimum working age: - If set below 15, then no one under the age of 15 is permitted to work other than in accordance with the exceptions allowed by the ILO and national law; - If set at 15, then no one under 15 is permitted to work; and - If set above 15, then no one under the age established by law may work in the factory. - 2.3 Factories must comply with all laws and regulations applicable to young workers (under the age of 18 but above minimum working age).
+This includes the number of overtime hours, hazardous and/or night work, annual medical checkups, apprentice or vocational training, and taking all necessary precautions to ensure young workers are protected from working conditions likely to endanger their health, safety or welfare. - 2.4 Required documentation must be maintained for young workers, as required by law, including registration, school completion certificates, doctor certificates, and permission from parents. - 2.5 Where required by law, factories must pay any expenses associated with registering young workers with the local authorities. - 2.6 A system must be in place for identifying work stations and operations that are inappropriate for young workers.

-- 2.4 Required documentation must be maintained for young workers, as required by law, including registration, school completion certificates, doctor certificates, and permission from parents. - 2.5 Where required by law, factories must pay any expenses associated with registering young workers with the local authorities. - 2.6 A system must be in place for identifying work stations and operations that are inappropriate for young workers. - 2.7 No children are allowed in any work areas (including production, merchandising and offices) of a factory, even if they are not working. - 2.8 Hiring procedures must be in place to verify proof of age documentation prior to a worker's start date. - 2.9 To verify age and thereby compliance with legal age limitations, proof of age documentation must be maintained in personnel files for all workers in the form of birth certificates, government identification cards, or other official documents. - 2.10 In the event child labour is discovered, factories must establish and implement appropriate remediation for such workers (e.g. a program enabling children and under age workers to return to quality education) and introduce effective systems to prevent the use of child labour in the future.
+- 2.7 No children are allowed in any work areas (including production, merchandising and offices) of a factory, even if they are not working. - 2.8 Hiring procedures must be in place to verify proof of age documentation prior to a worker's start date. - 2.9 To verify age and thereby compliance with legal age limitations, proof of age documentation must be maintained in personnel files for all workers in the form of birth certificates, government identification cards, or other official documents. - 2.10 In the event child labour is discovered, factories must establish and implement appropriate remediation for such workers (e.g. a program enabling children and under age workers to return to quality education) and introduce effective systems to prevent the use of child labour in the future.

-3. Forced and Bonded Labour
+3 Forced and Bonded Labour

-Principle: Suppliers must not engage in or support the use any type of forced labour (any work or service extracted from a person under the menace of any penalty and for which the person has not offered himself or herself voluntarily), bonded labour (work which is not for compensation received by the worker, but to repay a debt, which is often incurred by another person offering the worker's labour in exchange) or indentured labour (in which an employer forbids workers from leaving employment at the worker's discretion).
-Further, suppliers shall respect the freedom of movement of their workers and not restrict their movement by controlling identity papers, holding money deposits, or taking any other action to prevent workers from terminating their employment.
+Principle: Suppliers must not engage in or support the use of any type of forced labour, bonded labour or indentured labour.
+This applies to workers directly employed by the Supplier or any third party providing raw materials, components, labour or services to the Supplier.
+Further, Suppliers shall respect the freedom of movement of their workers and not restrict their movement by controlling identity papers, holding money deposits or taking any other action to prevent workers from terminating their employment.

-Supporting Standards: Forced and Bonded Labour
+Supporting Standards Forced and Bonded Labour